usernameDomagoj/event-manager/README.md

 - can participate in event

 ### Pending
-- can get events
-- can participate in event
+- can wait for admin approval :)

 # Event Manager API Documentation